What we know about the attack on Paul Pelosi

-The man alleged to have attacked Paul Pelosi, husband of House Speaker Nancy Pelosi, is expected in a San Francisco court on Tuesday for his arraignment.
+The man alleged to have attacked Paul Pelosi, husband of House Speaker Nancy Pelosi, entered a not guilty plea Tuesday to all state charges during his initial appearance in San Francisco court.

 David DePape, 42, is facing a litany of state charges, including attempted murder and assault with a deadly weapon, San Francisco District Attorney Brooke Jenkins said Monday.
 These charges are in addition to the federal charges DePape faces, which include assault and attempted kidnapping.

-"He has obviously been booked on these charges, we will file our complaint, we expect for him to be in court tomorrow, and that's the most I can say," Jenkins said in a news conference Monday, adding that DePape's prior arrests and criminal history will be discussed in court Tuesday.
+DePape's attorney, Adam Lipson, said outside the courtroom, "There's been a lot of speculation, a lot of rumor, simply based on the nature of this case.
+So I'm not going to add to all the speculation by talking about the facts of this case right now."

+"What I will say is that there's been a lot of speculation regarding Mr. DePape's vulnerability to misinformation and that's certainly something we are going to look into, that we are going to delve into, as his defense team, but again it would be premature to talk about that at this time," Lipson said.

-Based on DePape's statements, Jenkins said, it appears the attack was "politically motivated."
+Jenkins has said that based on DePape's statements, it appears the attack was "politically motivated."

 "Yes, it appears as though this was, based on his statements and comments that were made in that house during his encounter with Mr. Pelosi, that this was politically motivated," she said.